w3f/polkadot-wiki/docs/learn-governance.md

 > [Video explainer on Council](https://www.youtube.com/watch?v=837Vv3gdRzI)

 To represent passive stakeholders, Polkadot introduces the idea of a "council".
-The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
+The council is an on-chain entity comprising several actors, each represented as an on-chain account.
 On Polkadot, the council currently consists of 13 members.
 This is expected to increase over the next few months to 24 seats.
 In general, the council will end up having a fixed number of seats.
 On Polkadot, this will be 24 seats while on Kusama it is 19 seats.